rareagent@work:~$

 NemoClaw as the Control Plane: Architecture and Compliance Posture

-NemoClaw architecture: the component-to-threat-surface mapping and the SOC 2, HIPAA, and FINRA compliance posture reference.
+NemoClaw evaluation: intended component-to-threat-surface mapping and SOC 2, HIPAA, and FINRA control-mapping caveats.

-The component-to-threat-surface mapping: - Isolated compute namespace with NetworkPolicy → shared compute blast radius - Vault-integrated secrets management → CVE-2026-25253 secrets exposure - RBAC + SSO integration → unrestricted tool execution - Prompt sanitization pipeline → indirect prompt injection - Tamper-evident external audit log → missing audit trail - Gateway-level token budget enforcement → cost explosion from runaway sessions
+The component-to-threat-surface mapping: - Isolated compute namespace with NetworkPolicy → shared compute blast radius - Vault-integrated secrets management → runtime-visible secret exposure - RBAC + SSO integration → unrestricted tool execution - Prompt sanitization pipeline → indirect prompt injection - Tamper-evident external audit log → missing audit trail - Gateway-level token budget enforcement → cost explosion from runaway sessions

 Compliance posture for regulated industries: